 There’s no time like the present – read below to learn what incentives may be available to you as a Minnesota resident.

-This year’s program will allow MN solar producers in Xcel Energy territory to receive an annual rebate of $0.08/kWh of solar production for the next 10 years — in addition to net metering.
+MN solar producers in Xcel Energy territory receive an annual rebate for solar production for the 10 years — in addition to net metering.
 This program offers incentives to customers for installing of PV panels and inverters listed on the California Energy Commissions (CEC) list.
-The PV system must be designed to produce less than 120 percent of the customer’s annual energy use, based on the past 12 months of energy use, and may have a capacity of 0.5 to 20 KW.
+The PV system must be designed to produce less than 120 percent of the customer’s annual energy use, based on the past 12 months of energy use, and may have a capacity of 0.5 to 40 KW.

 Incentives for solar PV are performance-based, established by a system’s energy production, and paid over 10 years.